PhilLockett/Logger/README.md

 # Log_c

-A simple implementation of a logger implemented as a singleton.
+A simple logger implemented as a singleton.

 ## Overview

+A logger collects together system wide messages, useful in a real time environment.
+It should also allow for logging levels to be easily adjusted so that more granular messages from specific modules can be obtained to facilitate debugging.

 This is a simple logger implemented as a singleton with a façade interface.
 All log entries are sent to the same log file.
 The default log path is